lpmorenoc/agwise-fertilizer/README.md

 above-normal weather scenario and below normal scenario.

 C) Optimization
-The optimization involves in selecting the appropriate fertilizer rates based on interest and target function.
+The optimization involves in selecting the appropriate fertilizer rates based on interest and target for optimization.

 1. Maximum yield optimization